-The People Power Party was no Pheu Thai Party–it has no promises other than a mantra that the country was in crisis and no governing could be done until the constitution was amended.
-Cabinet meetings presided over little governing decisions except to approve government honors and promotions of officials.
+The People Power Party was no Pheu Thai Party–it had no promises other than a mantra that the country was in crisis and no governing could be done until the constitution was amended.
+Cabinet meetings presided over little governing except to approve government honors and promotions of officials.

-Halfway through the People Power Party government era in 2008, Samak did attempt to double-cross Thaksin and build a coalition of his own ministers and political figures who wanted the government to govern (that is, start spending money) rather than wait until after the constitution was amended when a new government, presumably headed by a rehabilitated Thaksin, would mean everyone would be that much further down on the political ladder.
+Halfway through the People Power Party government era in 2008, Samak did attempt to double-cross Thaksin and build a coalition of his own ministers and political figures who wanted the government to govern rather than wait until after the constitution was amended when a new government, presumably headed by a rehabilitated Thaksin, would mean everyone would be that much further down on the political ladder.

 Samak failed in this attempt and was later disqualified by the courts for a conflict of interest over his hosting of a cooking show.
 He died a little more than a year later of liver cancer.